FREQUENTLY ASKED QUESTIONS

 As the exam questions are kept confidential by AMFTRB it is impossible to tell exactly what questions will be on your exam.
 Certain patterns exist which is how we at FSI can help you prepare for this exam.
 The exam questions are multiple choice in format, with many clinical vignettes that you need to understand.
 Most candidates use the full 4 hours allotted for the exam.

 Yes.
 If you visit www.amftrb.org you can find a wealth of information about exam questions as well as a few sample questions.
-Both FSI’s “paper-and-pencil” practice exams, as well as our software simulated exams, offer practice questions for you to become familiar with as you study for the exam.
-Don’t take the exam without first taking a few sample simulated exams.

 The purpose of exam is to provide a consistent and quantifiable measure of the licensure candidate’s knowledge level.
 The AMFTRB has established a knowledge level for licensure as being reflecting “entry level in the field of marriage and family therapy.”
 For more detailed information regarding the exam’s purpose, please explore the following, http://www.amftrb.org/download.htm.